Lang Lang: Early life and education

-Performing and recording career
+Career

-Lang has been noted by musicians and critics around the world—the conductor Jahja Ling remarked: "Lang Lang is special because of his total mastery of the piano...
+Lang has been noted by musicians and critics around the world.
+The conductor Jahja Ling remarked: "Lang Lang is special because of his total mastery of the piano...
 He has the flair and great communicative power."
 National Public Radio's Morning Edition remarked: "Lang Lang has conquered the classical world with dazzling technique and charisma."
-It is often noted that Lang successfully straddles two worlds—classical prodigy and rock-like "superstar", a phenomenon summed up by The Times (London) journalist Emma Pomfret, who wrote, "I can think of no other classical artist who has achieved Lang Lang's broad appeal without dumbing down."
+It is often noted that Lang successfully straddles two worlds, classical prodigy and rock-like "superstar", a phenomenon summed up by The Times (London) journalist Emma Pomfret, who wrote, "I can think of no other classical artist who has achieved Lang Lang's broad appeal without dumbing down."

 Lang's performance style was controversial when he stormed into the classical music scene in 1999.
 At that time, pianist Earl Wild called him "the J. Lo of the piano."
 Others have described him as immature, but admitted that his ability to "conquer crowds with youthful bravado" is phenomenal among classical musicians.
 His maturity in subsequent years was reported by The New Yorker: "The ebullient Lang Lang is maturing as an artist."
 In April 2009, when Time magazine included Lang in its list of the 100 most influential people, Herbie Hancock described his playing as "so sensitive and so deeply human", commenting: "You hear him play, and he never ceases to touch your heart."

-In 2001, after a sold-out Carnegie Hall debut with Yuri Temirkanov, he traveled to Beijing with the Philadelphia Orchestra on a tour celebrating its 100th anniversary, during which he performed to an audience of 8,000 at the Great Hall of the People.
+In 2001, after a Carnegie Hall debut with Yuri Temirkanov, he traveled to Beijing with the Philadelphia Orchestra on a tour celebrating its 100th anniversary, during which he performed to an audience of 8,000 at the Great Hall of the People.
 The same year, he made his BBC Proms debut, prompting a music critic of the British newspaper The Times to write, "Lang Lang took a sold-out Royal Albert Hall by storm...
 This could well be history in the making".
 In 2003, he returned to the BBC Proms for the First Night concert with Leonard Slatkin.
 After his recital debut with the Berlin Philharmonic, the Berliner Zeitung wrote: "Lang Lang is a superb musical performer whose artistic touch is always in service of the music".
+In 2004, Lang was featured in Radio Television Hong Kong's TV documentary Outstanding Young Chinese Musicians.
 However, recent reviews have been mixed.
-Lately, a plethora of music critics have protested against too much showmanship; not enough care; not enough sensitivity.
+A plethora of music critics have protested against too much showmanship; not enough care; not enough sensitivity.
 But audiences continue to adore him.
 Lang has become one of those artists whose career prospers outside the boundaries of critical approval.
-The pianist is bemused by the backlash: "You get many good reviews from the beginning," he says, "and then the critics start criticising you.
+The pianist is bemused by the backlash: "You get many good reviews from the beginning", he says, "and then the critics start criticising you.
 It's strange.
 The things they liked you for first—unique, fresh—they say is great.
 And then later they say you're too fresh, too unique.
 But they're the same thing!"